Local Escapes

 A suite at Four Seasons Sydney, one of the best hotels in SydneyImage credit: Four Seasons | Supplied

 If it’s second-to-none views of the world’s most beautiful harbour (we’re not biased, we promise), let the Four Seasons be the master of your Sydney visit or staycation.
-Also in The Rocks, Four Seasons’ Sydney outpost lives up to the international hotel brand’s impeccable reputation.
+Also in The Rocks, Four Seasons’ Sydney hotel lives up to the international hotel brand’s impeccable reputation.

 Along with those views, you’ve got Lounge 32, a sky-high swanky bar on the 32nd floor that’s akin to the Qantas First Class Lounge with an open bar and all-day canapes.
 There’s an outdoor pool complete with a cabana bar; an excellent lobby bar (Grain bar), and Mode restaurant, led by head chef Francesco Mannelli.

-Why we love it: Four Seasons service is legendary and the Sydney hotel is no exception to the rule.
+Why we love it: Four Seasons' service is legendary and the Sydney hotel is no exception to the rule.

 Book with Luxury Escapes